knyambe/littcodechallenge/README.md

 1. From the commandline/terminal navigate to ./app-front-end.
 2. Run `npm install`.

 ### Running the application
 If you're using the built in Laravel development server, you may run the application via the `php artisan serve` command.
 Otherwise you may use a server setup of your choice.

+### Building the frontend
+1. From the commandline/terminal navigate to ./app-front-end.
+2. Run `npm start`.